 Supports the power management function that confirms to the power-saving standards of the U.S. Environmental Protection Agency (EPA) Energy Star program.
-It also offers Plug-and-Play, which helps save users from configuration problems, thus making system user-friendly.
+It also offers Plug-and-Play, which helps save users from configuration problems, thus making to system user-friendlier.